AI Policy

 Editorial guidelines

-The scientific periodical “MAZOVIA Regional Studies” has multidisciplinary nature; however, the profile consists of issues related to development design and regional order.
+The scientific periodical “MAZOVIA Regional Studies” has multidisciplinary nature, however, the profile consists of issues related to development design and regional order.
 The texts are published in the following sections: I. Analyses and Studies, containing scientific articles, II.
 Self-government, containing articles on the functioning of territorial self-government, and III.
 Miscellaneous, the review section.
 The subject matter of the journal is described in detail under the Profile of the journal tab.

 The Editorial Office does not accept for publication texts exceeding the subject matter of the journal, and standard relations from conferences, seminars and other events or popular and popular science articles.